formerly Public Information/Cooperation with the Professional Community (PI/CPC)

 What We Do:

-A.A.’s Committee for the Cooperation with the Professional Community (CPC) provides information about A.A. to members of the community whose profession may bring them in contact with anyone who may suffer from the disease of alcoholism.
+San Francisco A.A.’s Public Relations Committee provides information about A.A. to members of the community whose profession may bring them in contact with anyone who may suffer from the disease of alcoholism.

 The message we carry is simply an extension of the 12 step approach, carry the A.A. message to the alcoholic who still suffers, by informing the person in a position of trust of what A.A. is, what A.A. does and what A.A. does not do.

 Many professionals have not had the opportunity to find out how the A.A. program works.
 There are a great many misconceptions about A.A. in the professional community.

 The PR committee is prepared to meet with any professional group or individuals that would like more information about A.A. for use in their contact with the suffering alcoholic.